Eknathreddy09/airgapworkshop-tap/workshop/content/workshop-overview.md

 1. Prepare TAP values file
 2. Complete the pre reqs for installing TAP packages in airgap environment
-3. Install TAP with full profile (OOTB Basic)
+3. Install TAP with full profile (OOTB Test and Scan)
 4. Setup Reposilite
 5. Create a workload - locally, git and prebuild image
 6. Explore App Live view, Supply chain and TAP GUI
 7. Create Accelerators
 8. Explore Service Bindings and Grype
 9. Deploy metadata store with external DB
+10. Security Analysis
-10. Inner Loop
+11. Inner Loop

 ###### For more info, refer to VMware official documentation on TAP 1.4: